shakes76/PatternFlow/recognition/45808140_VQVAE/README.md

 PixelCNN is a generative model that uses convolutional and residual blocks to generate images by iteratively calculating the distribution of prior pixels to generate the probability of later pixels.

-The input image first gets passed through the convolutional layer which generates receptive fields to learn features for all pixels at the same time.
+We pass the input image into a convolutional layer which generates receptive fields to learn features for all pixels at the same time.
 We need to also use masks to restrict the connections between layers.
-For the initial layer we use mask 'A' to restrict connections to the pixels that have already been predicted.
-The subsequent layers will use mask 'B' to allow connections only from predicted layers to the current pixels.
+For the initial layer we use mask 'A' to restrict connections to the pixels that have already been predicted and subsequent layers use mask 'B' to allow connections only from predicted layers to the current pixels.
 This ensures that we adhere to requirement of conditional independence of pixels.

 Then we pass the initial convolution layer to residual blocks.
 These layers are essentially trying to learn the true output by learning the residuals of the true output.
 We achieve this by skipping the connections between layers.

 <p align="center"><img src="./images/resid.png" height=300/></p>

-**Loss:** We use the Sparse Categorical Crossentropy loss to quantify the loss of each pixel
+**Loss:** We use the Sparse Categorical Crossentropy loss to quantify the loss of picking the discrete codebooks.

 uses convolutional layers to learn features for all pixels at the same time.
 We also use masks 'A' to restrict connections to the pixels that have already been predicted and 'B' to allow connections from predicted colours to current pixels as to adhere to the conditional independence of the pixels.

 ### **PixelCNN results**
 ---
-The following is the loss plot of the PixelCNN model.
-We notice that the loss decreases significantly in the beginning and only has incremental improvements after 20 epochs.
+We experimented with tuning the number of convolutional layers and residual blocks of our model to see if the model would perform better, but it resulted with marginal improvements.
+The most significant hyperparameter to tune for the PixelCNN is the VQVAE model and subsequently the codebook/embeddings as that is how the PixelCNN model is trained.
+As such we experimented with a few variations of the VQVAE model and found that latent space of 32 and 128 codebooks obtained the best generated samples.
+We observe that the reconstructions that we obtain from the generative samples are not the best compared to the real ADNI brains; we are only able to roughly capture the shape of the brain and some details

 <p align="center"><img src="./results/pcnn_result_graph.png" /></p>